Psychiatric Service Dog for Panic Disorder — ADA Task Training Guide

 Tasks must directly address panic disorder — such as pre-attack alerts, deep pressure therapy, barrier work, medication retrieval, or post-attack grounding.
 Tasks must be trained, not instinctive.

-How long does it take to get a PSD letter for panic disorder in Michigan?
+How long does a Psychiatric Service Dog evaluation for panic disorder take?

-With our telehealth process, a Michigan-licensed clinician completes the evaluation and issues your PSD letter within 24-48 hours.
+With our telehealth process, a licensed clinician completes the evaluation and issues your PSD letter within 24-48 hours.
 The evaluation is fully online — no in-person visit required.